GCSP Research Stipend

 - Personal Statement: Write about how the proposed research activity relates to your personal and professional goals.
-Also describe how the research relates to your progress in the Grand Challenge Scholars Program (including how you have been actively engaged in GCSP)
+Also describe how the research relates to your progress in the Grand Challenges Scholars Program (including how you have been actively engaged in GCSP).

 Application Evaluation Criteria